bootstrap-ruby/bootstrap_form/README.md

 <%= f.text_area :comment, hide_label: :true, placeholder: "Leave a comment..." %>
 ```

-### Wrapper form_group
+### Additional Form Group Classes

-If you want to add a class to the wrapper div, you can use the `wrapper_class: 'additional-class'` option.
+If you want to add an additional css class to the form group div, you can use
+the `wrapper_class: 'additional-class'` option.

 ```erb
 <%= f.text_field :name, wrapper_class: 'has-warning' %>
 ```

-Producing the following output:
+Which produces the following output:

 ```erb
 <div class="form-group has-warning">